wkurzius/textbook-notes/khan-academy-hs-statistics/6-probability/part-1.md

 $$ P(A \cup B) = P(A) + P(B)$$

 The 'or' and the cup symbol are synonymous with the word 'union'.
 We want to know the probability of any of those events happening, so we total them up.

+## Multiplication rule for probabilities

+What if you flipped two coins and wanted to know the probability of getting two heads?
+The same rules still apply: you need the number of desirable outcomes and total outcomes, but those numbers are less clear here.
+It might be helpful to list all the possibilities and then come up with a rule.

+For the first flip, you can get either heads or tails.
+For the second it's the same, but if we keep in mind our first flip we could have heads followed by heads, heads followed by a tails, tails followed by heads, or tails followed by another tails.
+That gives us four possible outcomes, and one of them is a pair of heads, so $1/4$.

+But the problem with coins is that both $2+2$ and $2\cdot2$ come out to four, so we can't come up with a rule just yet.
+Let's try one more coin.
+Here's all the possibilities.

+1. HHH
+2. HHT
+3. HTH
+4. HTT
+5. THH
+6. THT
+7. TTH
+8. TTT

+So, a two-sided coin flipped three times gives us 8 possibilities, or $2\cdot2\cdot2$.
+And it turns out this works for the desirable outcomes as well.
+Here it is with probability notation.

+$$P(A \text{ and } B) = P(A)\cdot P(B)$$

+Which you might also see as

+$$P(A \cap B) = P(A)\cdot P(B)$$

+While we focused on 'or' events last time, where only one thing is happening our another, we are looking at 'and events, where multiple events are happening.
+This is also referred to as the intersection, where the two events in question meet.

+## Independent vs dependent events

+Flipping a coin is known as an independent event, since the results of one flip have no impact on the results of the next.

+A dependent event, for example, would be when you draw multiple cards from a deck.
+The same basic idea still applies from earlier with multiplication, but we need to determine the individual events carefully.

+If we wanted to know the probability of drawing two kings from a deck, back to back, we need to look at the first draw and then, keeping in mind we just removed a king from the deck, we look at the second one.
+The first draw is simple since we have a full deck: $4/52$.
+The next one though, assuming we drew the king we wanted, would be $3/51$.
+One less king to grab and one less card in the deck.
+Now you can multiply to get an overall probability of 0.45%.
+Pretty slim chance.

+The notation for this is slightly different.

+$$P(A \cap B) = P(A)\cdot P(B | A)$$

+The line is read as 'given that', so the probability of $B$ given that $A$ happened.